 2. Transfer from one course to another (within the same program and the same term): a transfer fee of $50 plus GST or HST applies, along with payment for new course materials and any difference in course fees.
 Materials fees for the original course will be refunded if the books are returned and arrive at the Insurance Institute in resalable condition (perfect and unmarked).
 All return shipping fees are the responsibility of the student.

 3.Transfer to the same course in the next session: a transfer fee of $50 plus GST or HST applies, along with payment for new course materials (if applicable) and any difference in course fees.
 This type of transfer is allowed only once.
 No withdrawal refund is available once a course registration has been transferred to a different session.

 Registration in a course cannot be transferred to a course in a different program.

-All students in the Insurance Institute’s Advanced CIP program are expected to abide by the provisions in this section.
+All students in the Insurance Institute’s Advanced CIP courses are expected to abide by the provisions in this section.

 Except where otherwise indicated, Advanced CIP course materials are copyright of The Insurance Institute of Canada.
 You may not disclose, reproduce, publish or transmit any part of the online or hard-copy course materials, in any form, by any means or for any purpose, without the express written permission of The Insurance Institute of Canada.
 Any violation of the above may result in disciplinary and/or legal action by the Insurance Institute.